 A Board of Arbitration was subsequently established, and in May 2016 there was a preliminary hearing, at which the Terms of Reference were signed.
 After the hearing, the Board of Arbitration issued a procedural order accepting the Group's request for a preliminary examination of the issue of whether JVCO were entitled to bring proceedings and establishing a provisional schedule for the arbitration.
 In June the parties exchanged claims and counterclaims, and in their defence TIM, Telecom Italia International, Tim Brasil Serviços e Participações S.A. and Tim Participações S.A. contested the other party' entitlement to bring proceedings and the standing to be sued of Tim Participações, and disputed that there was any abuse of power.
 In July 2016, the parties filed their responses.
 On 19 October 2016 the Board of Arbitration issued a preliminary procedural order on the legitimacy of the proceedings brought by the parties, upholding the right of JVCO to bring the claim and the standing to be sued of Tim Participações, and fixing the timetable for subsequent replies by the parties.
 On 21 November and 19 December 2016 the parties filed further replies.
-On 31 January 2017, the Board of Arbitration issued a procedural order, ruling on trial questions, summarising the principal disputed questions in the proceedings and making provision in relation to the preliminary investigation.
+On 31 January 2017, the Board of Arbitration issued a proceedings and making provision in relation to the preliminary investigation.
 The parties then indicated the evidence they intend to submit in court.
 Subsequently the Board of Arbitration fixed the dates for the hearings.